|

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-7th Grade Homeschool Curriculum Overview
+Homeschool 7th Grade Curriculum Overview

-Math: Teaching Textbooks Algebra (high school credit).
+Math: Teaching Textbooks Algebra (high school credit)

-History: Middle Ages History Odyssey.
+History: Middle Ages History Odyssey

-Foreign Language: Japanese From Zero.
+Foreign Language: Japanese From Zero

-Electives: Economics, government, Shakespeare, music, coding, geography.
+Electives: Economics, government, Shakespeare, music, coding, and geography

 Math Curriculum